Mralew3/Introduction_to_Python/Intro_to_Python11-Lists Cont.md

 4. if the number of items is odd, then.

-   A.subract 1 from the number of items
+   A.subtract 1 from the number of items

    b. divide that by 2 and say that is the index of the median value